 I used an adorable bowling pin cookie cutter I found- where else- on Amazon for $1.29 to make these cookies and the rice krispie treats!
 The kids loved these!

 My final amazon finds were the party favours.
-I purchased these white gift bags at Michaels and printed off “thank you” labels for them.
+I purchased wooden watches as gifts, at Michaels and printed off “thank you” labels for them.
 Each of the bags contained the child’s drink bottle, bowling suckers, a bowling pin, a minim bowling set and little bowling pen!
 The favour bags turned out to be really fun!